 There is no limit on the number of vertices that may be specified between a Begin and an End.
+The mode parameter of Begin determines the type of primitives to be drawn using the vertices.
+The types, and the corresponding mode parameters, are:

+Points

-Points.
-A series of individual points may be specified by calling Begin with an argument value of POINTS.
+A series of individual points may be specified with mode POINTS.
+Each vertex defines a separate point.
 No special state need be kept between Begin and End in this case, since each point is independent of previous and following points.

+Line Strips

-Line Strips.
-A series of one or more connected line segments is specified by enclosing a series of two or more endpoints within a Begin/End pair when Begin is called with LINE_STRIP.
+A series of one or more connected line segments may be specified with mode LINE_STRIP.
 In this case, the first vertex specifies the first segment's start point while the second vertex specifies the first segment's endpoint and the second segment's start point.
 In general, the ith vertex (for i > 1) specifies the beginning of the ith segment and the end of the i - 1st.
 The last vertex specifies the end of the last segment.
-If only one vertex is specified between the Begin/End pair, then no primitive is generated.
+If only one vertex is specified, then no primitive is generated.